-1. The challenges of managing post adoption contact in the context of children's increasing access to social media.

-2. The frequency of infant-parent contact after proceedings have been initiated.

-3. The frequency and mechanisms for reviewing contact plans for children in long-term foster care.

-4. Contact for children on the 'other' edge of care - that is those leaving the care system who frequently re-connect or return to birth family networks.

-5. The quality of contact, including new and innovative approaches that have a therapeutic element.
+- 1. Post adoption contact and the implications of social media. - 2.
+The frequency of infant-parent contact after proceedings have been initiated. - 3.
+The frequency and mechanisms for reviewing contact plans for children in long-term foster care. - 4.
+Contact for children on the 'other' edge of care that is those leaving the care system who frequently re-connect or return to birth family networks. - 5.
+The quality of contact, including new and innovative approaches that have a therapeutic element.